Find A Class for Your Group Today!

 How Can Johnson County Get Involved?

 In the Summer of 2017, Johnson County MED-ACT became a Stop The Bleed training class provider.
 Our community education program presents the Stop the Bleed training to groups and businesses at no charge.
-Just like our CPR and Fall Prevention courses, we want to provide the community with as many resources and education materials as possible.
-If you're interested in setting up a time, please contact our Community Education Specialist at: 913-715-1981.
+Just like our CPR courses, we want to provide the community with as many resources and education materials as possible.
+If you're interested in setting up a time, please contact our Headquarters Office at: 913-715-1950.

 Advance Care Planning